MAHDI-Imen/M-M/logs.md

 - [ ] Visualize examples during training with augmented images
 - [ ] Test out different augmentations during training

+Notes:
+* Some augmented images in intensity are black

 #### To do
 ##### Reading